ithi663/flutter-webrtc/docs/night_vision.md

   - Ensure the call site targets the same `RTCVideoRenderer` instance used by your `RTCVideoView`.

 - CPU track-level Night Vision
-  - `MediaStreamTrack.setNightVision(...)` exists for completeness but is not used on Android (GPU path is preferred).
+  - `MediaStreamTrack.setNightVision(...)` exists for completeness but is not used (GPU path is preferred).
 Prefer the renderer-level API above.

-## Native Mapping (Android)

-- Method channel calls from Dart:
-  - `videoRendererSetNightVision` → `FlutterRTCVideoRenderer.enableNightVision(...)` / `disableNightVision()`
-  - `videoRendererSetNightVisionIntensity` → `FlutterRTCVideoRenderer.setNightVisionIntensity(...)`

-See:
-- `android/src/main/java/com/cloudwebrtc/webrtc/MethodCallHandlerImpl.java`
-- `android/src/main/java/com/cloudwebrtc/webrtc/FlutterRTCVideoRenderer.java`

 ## Complete Example (Widget)